ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 On Windows 11, it tries to change connection parameters to *ThroughputOptimized* (see below) via WinRT's *RequestPreferredConnectionParameters* method.

-After a bit of modification, the code successfully worked on Linux/Bleak also with [Bumble backend](https://github.com/ekspla/bleak-bumble_dev_host_mode) / [Google Bumble](https://github.com/google/bumble) and TP-Link BT dongle \(UB400, v4.0, CSR8510 chip\) by using HCI over USB (HCI H2).
+After a bit of modification, the code successfully worked on Linux/Bleak and Windows/Bleak also with [Bumble backend](https://github.com/ekspla/bleak-bumble_dev_host_mode) / [Google Bumble](https://github.com/google/bumble) and TP-Link BT dongles \(UB400, v4.0, CSR8510 chip\ and UB500, v5.3, RTL8761 chip) by using HCI over USB (HCI H2).
 See below for details.

 ## Note